Makeup: 💄 Avoiding Heavy Metals and Toxic Ingredients

 • Annmarie Gianni (Made Safe Certified).
 But all they have is powder foundation, which contains titanium dioxide, which they say is “organically grown or wild crafted.”

 • Inika Organic (Made with German standards, not positive standards are same for products sold in the US).
-Amazon affiliates link: https://amzn.to/3KAyjt4
+Amazon Associate link: https://amzn.to/3KAyjt4

 • Lili Lolo (Made with German standards, but not positive standards are same for products sold in US).
-Amazon affiliates link: https://amzn.to/3H018gd
+Amazon Associate link: https://amzn.to/3H018gd

 Note: The following brands were listed as top brands on Mamavation’s list, but I can’t actually find any makeup from these brands; only skin care: Anumati (Made Safe Certified), Kosmatology (Made Safe Certified), Loli Beauty (Made Safe Certified), Mamaearth (Made Safe Certified), S.W.
 Basics (Made Safe Certified), True Botanicals (Made Safe Certified).